 I was a Victim of a DUI hit-and-run.
 What Are My Options?

 Driving under the influence is already a serious crime.
 If the driver hits you and then flees the scene, they will likely be charged with DUI and a hit-and-run crime.
 These are serious offenses and severe penalties.
 If the drunk driver leaves after the accident, you still have options—and you are still entitled to recover for your damages.

 What happens if a drunk driver hit your car?

 When a car accident occurs in Georgia and injury, property damage, or death is involved, drivers have a duty to stay at the scene to assist with any injuries and provide information.
 They’re also supposed to call the police and report the accident.
 Generally, if the drunk driver flees the scene instead of stopping and providing information, they’re trying to avoid certain consequences.

 With drunk drivers, they’re likely trying to avoid getting a breath test and being arrested for DUI.
 They might also be an uninsured motorist, which is also illegal.
 In other instances, the driver might be so drunk that they didn’t even notice the accident.
 Either way, they are still responsible for their actions and the damage they caused you.

 To protect yourself after a DUI accident, you should first get any immediate medical attention right away.
 Otherwise, the following steps can help you.

 Report the Drunk Driving Accident to Police

-Remain at the scene and call the police to accident reports in Brunswick, GA to start investigating the accident and looking for the drunk driver.
+Police will use the accident report in Brunswick, GA to start investigating the accident and looking for the drunk driver.
 Tell them exactly what happened and all the details you can remember about the accident, including that you think the driver was drunk.